PROJECT: PlanWithEase

 modules in the two lists should also exist in the main recommendation list.

-is supplied as a parameter in input, modules will be sorted according to tags first.
+If tag is supplied as a parameter in input, modules will be sorted according to tags first.
 Modules with greater number

 of tags that match the desirable tags will be prioritized.
 If tie, modules with credits closer to the desirable credits